odoo/owl/doc/reference/reactivity.md

 ### `markRaw`

-Marks an object so that it is ignored by the reactivity system, meaning that if this object is ever part of a of a reactive object, it will be returned as is, and no keys in that object will be observed.
+Marks an object so that it is ignored by the reactivity system, meaning that if this object is ever part of a reactive object, it will be returned as is, and no keys in that object will be observed.

 ```js